Cycling power meter: tips and advice

 Share

 A power meter is a device that measures the power a cyclist produces during a ride.
 This can provide useful and interesting information to improve your performance and optimize your training.
-In this blog we give some tips on using a power meter in cycling.
+In this blog post, we offer some tips for using a power meter in cycling.

-First of all, it is important to choose a power meter that is compatible with your bike.
-Forto power meters are suitable for all bikes with a HollowTech II Shimano system.
-The crank models that use this system:
+First, it's important to choose a power meter that's compatible with your bike.
+Forto power meters are compatible with all bikes using the HollowTech II Shimano system.
+The crank models that use this system are:

 Durace R9000